KawiraSharon/nyc-taxi-trip-etl-pipeline/README.md

 docker-compose up -d
 ```

-Want to see how the entire flow of the pipeline?
+Want to see the entire flow of the pipeline?
 [Click here to view the ETL pipeline and PowerBI dashboard visuals](./documentation/screenshots.md)